Nicholas McGegan, conductor Susan Graham, mezzo-soprano

 Caramoor’s 2018 Summer Season comes to a close with Orchestra of St. Luke’s led by Principal Conductor Bernard Labadie and the inimitable mezzo-soprano Susan Graham.
-Performing selections from the roles that brought her renown, the first half of the program feature selections from Handel’s Ariodante and Alicnia followed by Mozart’s Le Nozze di Figaro and La Clemenza di Tito.
+Performing selections from the roles that brought her renown, the first half of the program feature selections from Handel’s Ariodante and Alcinia followed by Mozart’s Le Nozze di Figaro and La Clemenza di Tito.
 Join us in celebrating a summer full of music and be sure to come early for a pre-concert lecture with Bernard Labadie.

 Orchestra of St. Luke’s